 The time has come to set up an estate plan.
 You have put it off long enough and now that you are old enough to collect Social Security you realize that you can’t put it off any longer.
-You may be married and you may intend for your spouse to inherit your assets and make decisions for you if you become incapacitated.
+If you are a senior citizen without children you may intend for your spouse to inherit your assets and make decisions for you if you become incapacitated.
 However, regardless of your spouse’s age and health, you should have a backup plan in place in case your spouse predeceases you.

 Here’s What You Should Consider